tabbzi/LnzLive/docs/GUIDE.md

 ### T-Pose Toggle

-Poses the model using perfect symmetry rather than game animation frames.
+Forces the model into a symmetric T-pose using animation frame 0, ignoring the current animation.
+Useful for symmetric editing.

 ## Visual editing